This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 That sure sounds impressive, but does the computer really perform, or is it all hype?

 As you know, GPU performance is generally more important when measuring gaming performance.
-Although an apples-to-apples comparison can be difficult due to the differing architectures, Anandtech’s review of the 32-core GPU shows that the graphics chip excels in productivity and power consumption, but falls far short of benchmarks achieved by Nvidia’s and AMD’s high-end GPUs.
+Although an apples-to-apples comparison can be difficult due to the differing architectures, Anandtech’s review of the 32-core GPU shows that the graphics cards excel in productivity and power consumption, but falls far short of benchmarks achieved by Nvidia’s and AMD’s high-end GPUs.

 So while the M1 Max dominates the competition in performance per wattage consumed, Apple’s silicon isn’t going to outperform any of the high-end GPU offerings.
-The hard-core gamer knows every fraction of improvement in performance can be the difference between getting pwned and achieving victory.
+The hard-core gamer knows every fraction of improvement in performance can be the difference between getting pwned and achieving victory for mac users.

 This reason alone should be enough to steer gamers away from the MacBook Pro, but there are others.